After Tooth Extraction

 It is important to resume your normal dental routine after 24 hours.
 This should include brushing and flossing your teeth at least once a day.
 This will speed healing and help keep your mouth fresh and clean.

 After a few days you should feel fine and can resume your normal activities.
-If you have heavy bleeding, severe pain, continued swelling for 2-3 days, or a reaction to the medication, call our office immediately at Chicago Oral Surgery and Implant Center Phone Number (312) 620-1926.
+If you have heavy bleeding, severe pain, continued swelling for 2-3 days, or a reaction to the medication, call our office immediately at West Loop Phone Number (312) 620-1926.